-‘A tough negotiator, who is excellent with lay clients [with] an impeccable court manner’
+‘A tough negotiator, who is excellent with lay clients with an impeccable court manner’

 The Legal 500

-Emma was recently instructed by the Welsh Government as junior counsel to defend a claim for judicial review brought by parents who objected on religious and/or philosophical grounds to their children being taught “Relationships and Sexuality Education”.
+Emma was instructed by the Welsh Government as junior counsel to defend a claim for judicial review brought by parents who objected on religious and/or philosophical grounds to their children being taught “Relationships and Sexuality Education”.
 A summary of this important judgment can be found here.

 EXPERIENCE & EXPERTISE

-Emma deals with the full range of issues that arise in the context of maintained schools and academies, including admissions, exclusions, special educational needs and disability discrimination and school transport.
+Emma deals with the full range of issues that arise in the context of maintained schools and academies, including admissions, exclusions, special educational needs and disability discrimination, and school transport.
 She is also experienced in claims arising in the independent school sector and further and higher education sector.

 Emma appears in appeals to the tribunal system in England and Wales and advises and represents parties in judicial review claims concerning special educational needs in the Administrative Court.